 A consortium of Sojitz and Mitsubishi prequalified for the supply of rolling stock but subsequently withdrew from the process.

-The tendering process for the four main packages on Line 4, Phase 1 of the Cairo metro is still ongoing, sources from the Japan International Cooperation Agency (JICA) told the Egypt Transport Infrastructure Monitor in September.
+The tendering process for the four main packages on Line 4, Phase 1 of the Cairo metro is still ongoing, sources from the JICA told the Egypt Transport Infrastructure Monitor in September.

 In January, NAT spokesperson said that construction is set to begin in Q3 2019.